Sebastian Ugarte

 Sebastian Ugarte was a Filipino international footballer and sports executive.

 Career

 Youth career

-From 1924-1925, Ugarte was part of the La Salle football and track and field teams.
+From 1924 to 1925, Ugarte was part of the La Salle football and track and field teams.

 International career

 Ugarte was part of the Philippine national team that participated at the Far Eastern Championship Games.
 He became a household name among other players for his stints.

 Non-playing career

 Ugarte joined the San Miguel Corporation and was deeply involved in the now-defunct Philippine Football Association league.
 He led the team of San Miguel, and was also the Executive Vice-President at A. Soriano & Co.
 In the early 1960s, Ugarte through the Soriano group, hired British coaches Alan Rogers, Brian Birch, Danny McClelan and Graham Adams to train coaches, players and referees as well as the national youth and senior teams.
 In 1961, San Miguel through the Philippine Football Association hired four medical students from Spain who were proficient in football to aid the national team.